DhanteyUD/Single-Page-Application/README.md

 1. Install Node.js

-3. Navigate to the project folder and run the following from a terminal:
+3. Navigate to the project folder and run the following from `terminal`:

 <ul>